 You’ll definitely want the keyboard though, which is sold separately (for an extra $100).

-The great thing about the MacBook range is that they are designed to last, meaning you can expect it to last the school years and accompany them to college.
-Don’t forget the generous discount that Apple offers to students, either.
+The great thing about the MacBook Pro is that it is designed to last, meaning you can expect it to last the school years, accompany them to college and even to their first job – by which time they can buy their own laptop.
+Don’t forget the generous discount that Apple offers to students, either, knocking $100 off the asking price.

 If budget is a concern, then rest assured that there are plenty of choices that will serve any school student perfectly well.
 The Acer Swift 1 mentioned above is a snip at $300, and that price is by no means an anomaly.
 Shop around and you’ll find plenty of laptops that fit your budget and can do everything a school child should need.
 So, how much should you be looking to spend?